Franky 1.0.2

 The container requires access to the host machines network and elevated user rights to allow the docker user to set RT capabilities of the processes run from within it.

-For building franky and its wheels, we provide another Docker container that can also be launched using docker-compose:
+For building Franky and its wheels, we provide another Docker container that can also be launched using docker-compose:

 Franky comes with both a C++ and Python API that differ only regarding real-time capability.
 We will introduce both languages next to each other.
 In your C++ project, just include include <franky.hpp>